allegro/blog/_posts/2022-08-30-example-of-modularization-in-allegro-pay-android-application.md

 The first instruction
 enables [parallelization](https://docs.gradle.org/current/userguide/performance.html#parallel_execution)
-so that gradle can perform more than one task at a time as long as the tasks are in different modules.
+so that Gradle can perform more than one task at a time as long as the tasks are in different modules.
 The second one allows you to
 [configure modules](https://docs.gradle.org/current/userguide/multi_project_configuration_and_execution.html#sec:configuration_on_demand)
 that are relevant only to the task you want, rather than configuring them all, which is the default behavior.
-Importantly, this instruction should be used for multi—module projects.
+Importantly, this instruction should be used for multi-module projects.
 And the last one is [caching](https://docs.gradle.org/current/userguide/build_cache.html).
 It is „a cache mechanism that aims to save time by reusing outputs produced by other builds.
 The build cache works by storing (locally or remotely) build outputs and allowing builds to fetch these outputs from the cache when it is determined that inputs have not changed, avoiding the